rsef899/MazeRobotAlgorithim12/README.md

 # Robot Visualiser in C

-This project has been created for the robot project in COMPSYS301.
+This project has been created for the COMPSYS301 design project.
 It is meant to be able to visualise path finding code.

+To use this code, simply modify the algorithm inside `algo.c`.
+Currently, the algorithm uses a modified version of DFS, and is nowhere near optimal, so it shouldn't be used.

 ## Requirements